adamrleigh/nc-news/README.md

 # Northcoders News - Front End

-This is the repo for the front-end of my Northcoders news app.
+This is the repo for the front end of my Northcoders news app.

 Northcoders news is a simple, full-stack, reddit-like news app created during northcoders 13-week web development bootcamp.